PranabKumarSahoo/react-mini-projects/README.md

 4. **Random Color Generator** - [Project Link](https://github.com/PranabKumarSahoo/react-mini-projects/tree/master/src/components/RandomColorGenerator)

-## How you can Contribute!

-Contributions are highly encouraged!
-If you'd like to contribute, here's how you can get involved:
+## Contribution Guidelines

+I welcome contributions to enhance and grow this collection.
+If you're interested in contributing, please follow these guidelines:

+1. Read the complete documentation to understand the structure and guidelines.

-1. **Find an Issue**: Check the [Issues](https://github.com/PranabKumarSahoo/react-mini-projects/issues) section for any open issues.
+2. **Find an Issue**: Check the [Issues](https://github.com/PranabKumarSahoo/react-mini-projects/issues) section for any open issues.
 Comment on the issue if you're interested in working on it.

-2. **Create a New Project**: If you have an idea for a new mini project, feel free to create it!
+3. **Create a New Project**: If you have an idea for a new mini project, feel free to create it!
 Follow the guidelines in the [Adding New Projects](#adding-new-projects) section.

-3. **Submit a Pull Request**: Fork the repository, create a new branch, make your changes, and submit a pull request.
+4. **Submit a Pull Request**: Fork the repository, create a new branch, make your changes, and submit a pull request.
 Make sure to reference any related issues.

 ## Adding New Projects